Caia-Tech/the-burden/coplaintiff-report-draft.md

+Why the confusion?
+C-08-FM-22-000821 on MD case search does not display the ex rel relationship.
+Also it shows documented proof of me addressing issues first in Charles County court.
+Federal court failed to mention this, and tried to completely spin a false narrative in 2 days.

+  The filing is likely: "Charles County Child Support Administration ex rel Regina Robinson v.
+Marvin Tutt"

+  But the Maryland court system displays it as:
+  - Plaintiff: Regina Robinson
+  - Plaintiff: Charles County Child Support Administration
+  - Both with same attorney

+This is a display error on Maryland's part.
+Either way, this is unimportant.
+The fraud and rights violations still remain and continue to occur.

 Clarification- Ex rel, not "unprecedented", my unique circumstances are unprecedented.

 Technicality on claim about the nature of the filing itself was used to discredit claims: